Howard C. Hopson: Early life

 Hopson was born in 1882 in Fort Atkinson, Wisconsin, the son of a nursery salesman (Edgar Delos Hopson (December 16, 1851 – June 11, 1913), and Mary Colwell (November 28, 1856- November 14, 1930).
 In his early years, Hopson worked in a brick and wire factory, sold newspapers, and edited a country newspaper.
 He attended the University of Wisconsin, studying under Richard T. Ely and working as an assistant to John R. Commons, in 1901, and got a master's degree at George Washington University.
 Hopson served as the assistant editor of the Jefferson County Union, a local newspaper.
 In 1907, he was hired by the Interstate Commerce Commission.
 The following year, Hopson gained a law degree, and his M.A. in 1910, being admitted to serve before the Supreme Court three years later.
-He married Elanor Evans of Binghamton, New York on August 5, 1921.
-She later in 1923 committed suicide by jumping out of an apartment.
+He married Elenore Evans of West Winfield and Utica, New York on August 5, 1921.
+She later in 1922 committed suicide by jumping out of an apartment.

 On October 26, 1908 the New York Public Service Commission hired Hopson as a secretary of the President, five years later placing him as its head of Division of Capitalization.
-From 1908-1915, he was one of the key men in New York public utility regulation.
+From 1908 to 1915, he was one of the key men in New York public utility regulation.
 Later in his life, Hopson was known to boast that "the only laws he couldn't get around were the ones he himself wrote."
 It was later alleged that Hopson's rise in the Public Service Commission was due to his friendship with John Dix and the former chairman of the commission.
 By then recognized as one of the foremost experts in public utilities, Hopson left the Public Service Commission in 1915, to open a consulting business (H.C.
 Hopson and Company) at 61 Broadway in New York City.
 His company handled the business of American Telephone & Telegraph, The Consolidated Gas Company of New York, and the Electric Bond and Share Company.
 By 1921, Hopson was earning $100,000 a year.